mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

     message = 'This message

-    span several
+    spans several
     lines.'

     print(message)

-    # run this and you will get an error then change the
+.. admonition:: Fix the error

-    # quotes (') to triple quotes (''') and run again
+   When you run the above activecode a runtime error occurs.
+Change the quotes (') to triple quotes (''').
+Then it will run with no errors.

 Python doesn't care whether you use single or double quotes or the three-of-a-kind quotes to surround your strings.
 Once it has parsed the text of your program or command, the way it stores the value is identical in all cases, and the surrounding quotes are not part of the value.

 .. activecode:: ch02_7
     :nocanvas: